 - Saute the garlic in 4 tablespoons olive oil in a medium skillet for 5 minutes over low heat.
 Don't let the garlic burn.
 Add red pepper flakes

 - Shred the cooked spaghetti squash into the pan.
 Turn heat to low and toss mixture to coat with oil and seasonings.
-Add remaining tablespoon of olive oil to make *pasta* glisten and adjust the red pepper flakes to taste.
+Add the remaining tablespoon of olive oil to make pasta glisten and adjust the red pepper flakes to taste.